Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis: Introduction

-HPS v2 estimates the probability of an image to be preferred by viewers against other images, and thus the probability logit can be utilized to evaluate a text-to-image generative model's ability to generate preferable images.
-However, HPS v2 alone is not enough for a comprehensive evaluation, as the evaluation is also influenced by testing text prompts.
-We therefore further study the design of the evaluation prompts, to make it fair, stable, and easy-to-use.
-Imagen~\cite{imagen} proposes to evaluate on DrawBench, which only provides a list of prompts, but there is not an automatic way to evaluate on them.
+We further study how to evaluate text-to-image generative models using HPS v2, and set up a benchmark for them.
+This is mainly about choosing a proper set of prompts.
+Pick-a-Pic~\cite{kirstain2023pick} proposes to use prompt in its dataset.
+However, they did not study which set of prompts to choose, and how many prompts need to be included.
+DrawBench is a list of prompts introduced in Imagen~\cite{imagen}, but we find that it is not large enough for stable evaluation.
 DiffusionDB~\cite{wang2022diffusiondb} is a large scale database of user-written prompts and images generated from them.
-However, a large portion of the prompts are biased towards certain dataset-specific style words, and is not fair for models trained with other data.
-To achieve a fair comparison, we set up a benchmark that evaluates a text-to-image generative model by its ability of generating images conditioned on less biased prompts of four general styles: ``Animation'', ``Concept-art'', ``Painting'', and ``Photo''.
+However, a large portion of these prompts are biased towards certain dataset-specific style words, and is not fair for models trained with other data.
+To mitigate this issue, we use ChatGPT to clean prompts from DiffusionDB~\cite{wang2022diffusiondb}.
 We carefully study the number of prompts for evaluation to ensure that the average score is statistically stable.
-With the help of the deliberately designed evaluation prompts, we evaluate a relatively complete list of recent text-to-image generative models to set up a benchmark.
+Finally, we obtain 4 lists of prompts for evaluation and benchmarking, which are categorized by styles: ``Animation'', ``Concept-art'', ``Painting'', and ``Photo''.

 We also show that HPS v2 is sensitive to algorithmic improvements.
 Firstly, we evaluate the effectiveness of a straightforward test-time trick of blending the input noise for a diffusion model with a prior image.
 We also conduct experiments to validate the quantitative improvements of a method proposed by Wu \etal~\cite{wu2023better}.
 Our experiments show that HPS v2 is sensitive to algorithmic improvements, and can be used to evaluate text-to-image generative models.